tiffmaelite/openapi-generator/docs/new-generator.md

 {{#scopes}}  - {{scope}}: {{description}}
 {{/scopes}}

-!!
-OAuth not supported right now !!
+{{#isUnsupported}}!!
+OAuth not supported right now !!{{/isUnsupported}}
 {{/isOAuth}}

 {{/authMethods}}
 ```

-For each authentication method supported by your generator, remove the warning lines about these authentication methods not being supported.

-Let's not focus longer on the contents of this file.
+Let's not focus too much on the contents of this file.
 You may refer to [templating](./templating.md) for more details on the variables bound to these files and to [debugging](./debugging.md) how to debug the structures.
 Of note here is that we're generating structures in markdown as defined by the objects constructed by our new "Config" class.

 #### api.mustache